jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 ##Custom Script to Create a Consensus Sequence (merge\_sanger\_16s.pl)

-This custom script is for users who prefer to quickly trim and align their sequences.
-It is to be used in place of SeqTrace, with our without having pre-screened samples using the RDP Sanger pipeline described above.
+_This custom script is for users who prefer to quickly trim and align their sequences.
+It is to be used in place of SeqTrace, with or without having pre-screened samples using the RDP Sanger pipeline described above._

 ###Download/Install
 1. Create a new folder called Sanger_seq on your desktop